 When everyone is happy that your chosen dog is the right dog for you, and that your home is suitable and ready for it's newest addition, it's time to head back to the centre to have your new family member officially signed over!

-You will receive our adoption booklet with lots of useful information to help get your new dog settled in.
+You will receive our dog adoption booklet (PDF 3.14MB) with lots of useful information to help get your new dog settled in.

 Your new pooch will be microchipped, spayed/neutered and fully vaccinated, as well as having up-to-date flea and worming treatment.
 This is all included in the one-off adoption fee.

 Each of our centres set their own adoption fees, from around £135 for adult dogs to £200 for puppies under six months.
 Although we can't give away our dogs for free, your adoption fees cover a lot of veterinary expenses – such as microchipping and neutering – that would usually add up after buying a pet.